Authentication firm Okta probes report of digital breach | Technology

 Authentication firm Okta probes report of digital breach

-Authentication services provider Okta Inc is investigating a report of a digital breach, the company said on Tuesday, after hackers posted screenshots showing what they claimed was its internal company environment.
+Okta Inc, a widely-used authentication services provider, is investigating a report of a digital breach, the company said on Tuesday, after hackers posted screenshots showing what they claimed was its internal company environment.
 A hack at Okta could have major consequences because thousands of other companies, such as FedEx, Moody's and T-Mobile, rely on the San Francisco-based firm to manage access to their own networks and applications.
+The scope of the hack is unknown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)